Luckyone961/LuckyoneUI/README.md

 • Updating the Addon will never auto-apply changes.
 Only if you manually re-run the ingame installer.

 ### **Custom options**
-• Add a privacy overlay (streamer mode) on your guild community frame (click to show chat).
+• Add a privacy overlay (streamer mode) on your guild community frame (Click to show chat).
 • Automatically fill out the delete text when destroying items.
 • Build a clean custom chat with tabs in one click (Main, Log, Whisper, Guild, Party tabs).
 • Configure hidden Blizzard console variables in a user friendly options interface.